-According to Dolínek, however, it is not enough just to build a parking lot, it is necessary to link them more with the public transport.
+According to Dolínek, however, it is not enough to build a parking lot; it is necessary to link them more with the public transport.
 Without direct and convenient access to the centre, commuters will not be likely to park there.
 “I consider the increase of parking capacity for the citizens of Prague, mainly in large housing estates, to be an even more fundamental priority than P + R,” said Dolínek.
-According to him, those are the places that are most difficult to park in for the citizens of Prague.
+According to him, those are the most difficult places to park in for the citizens of Prague.

 The locations for new P+R car parks

 Prague 4 – Braník (30 to 60 places); Nádraží Krč (300 places); Nové Dvory (150 places)

 Prague 5 – Barrandov (increase to 250 places); Crematorium Motol (100 places); Homolka (unspecified), Dobříšská street (500 places)

 Prague 6 – Dlouhá Míle (1000 places); Nádraží Ruzyně (two parking lots, a total of 350 places); Podbaba (four parking lots, each about 60 to 150 places); Tobrucká (150 places); Veleslavín (100 places); Vypich location (100 places)